prebid/prebid.github.io/faq/prebid-server-faq.md

 4. The core team will review your PR.

 If you're looking to help but don't have a specific item in mind, there are two approaches:
 - You can scan the [issue list](https://github.com/prebid/prebid-server/issues) and add a note to one offering to take it.
 Someone will add your github handle as the `assignee`.
+A prioritized set of issues is available on our [project board](https://github.com/orgs/prebid/projects/4/views/1).
 - You can attend the Prebid Server committee meeting and ask about the issues currently ranked as most desirable by the group.
-Contact membership-at-prebid-org to get the invite to that meeting.
+Contact membership@prebid.org to get an invite to that meeting.